Building a Home for Innovation: From Incubators to Constellations

 When Cleveland Clinic pioneered having an innovation function within a nonprofit hospital environment, we recognized there might be limitations to how far an idea could be taken toward commercialization on our campus.
 We weren’t going to build a medical device fabricating plant next to our operating rooms.
 However, there are advantages to both the institution and the fledgling company of close proximity during the most vulnerable time of development, incubation.

-This section of the chapter will: (1) define the contemporary ...
+This section of the chapter will: (1) define ...